MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2MobileApp.md

 Microsoft Advertising partners with third-party companies to help you create tracking/measurement URLs.
 Each partner has a template of exactly what Microsoft Advertising expects the tracking/measurement URL to look like, and the only mandatory parameter required is the **MSCLKID**.

-You’ll need one measurement URL for each respective app in the app store.
+Youâ€™ll need one measurement URL for each respective app in the app store.
 Visit one of the following sites to create an app-specific measurement URL to track installs from app extensions and app install ads as conversions:

 - [Adjust](https://help.adjust.com/en/article/measure-web-campaigns#set-up-bing-ads-web-campaign)
 - [Airbridge](https://help.airbridge.io/en/guides/microsoft-advertising)